Datatamer/tamr-client/.github/PULL_REQUEST_TEMPLATE/NEW_FEATURE.md

 - [ ] Filled out test instructions (In case there aren't any unit tests)
 - [ ] Included links to related issues/PRs
 - [ ] Update relevant docs + docstrings
-- [ ] Add an "Added" entry for the current development version in the changelog
+- [ ] Add an "NEW FEATURES" entry for the current development version in the changelog